-- Promoting open and respectful discourse within the Jewish community, specifically surrounding conversations about Israel and the Israeli-Palestinian Relationship
+- Promoting open and respectful discourse around Israel and or the Israeli – Palestinian conflict; or

 This year we are unveiling two additional opportunities: